ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 3 - MariaDB database server.md

         name: metrics
     ~~~

-    See that this `Service` is headless since the `spec.clusterIP` is `None`, implying that you will need to call it by its FQDN.
+    See that this `Service` is headless since the `spec.clusterIP` is `None`, implying that you have to call it by its FQDN.
 Also, this service's `port` numbers correspond with the ones configured as `containerPorts` in the MariaDB's `StatefulSet`, although the `targetPort` parameters makes them independent from the configuration set in the pod's containers.

 ### MariaDB Service's FQDN